 Question: What kinds of questions should condo owners, likely with little knowledge of building construction, be asking now?

-Answer: Ask about the age of your building, when the last inspection was and what kinds of repair work are planned in the near future, said Boca Raton attorney Peter Sachs, who is certified in condominium and planned development law.
-You will also want to know how much money is in the building’s reserve fund, and if and when an extra financial assessment is coming, he said.
+Answer: Ask about the age of your building, when the last inspection was, and what kinds of repair work are planned in the near future.
+You will also want to know how much money is in the building’s reserve fund, and if and when an extra financial assessment is coming.” – Boca Raton attorney Peter Sachs, certified in condominium and planned development law.

 You have the right to inspect your building’s records, which would include finances and repair work.
 Florida law requires that condos maintain their official records for seven years.